carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 Typically we will need to train our models with hundreds, thousands or even millions of examples before they work well enough to do any useful predictions or classifications with them.

 Some systems will do training as a one shot process which produces a model.
-Others might try to continuosuly refine their training through the real use of the system and human feedback to it.
+Others might try to continuosly refine their training through the real use of the system and human feedback to it.
 For example every time you mark an email as spam or not spam you are probably contributing to further training of your spam filter's model.

 ### Types of output

-Predictors will usually involve a continous scale of outputs, such as the price of something.
+Predictors will usually involve a continuos scale of outputs, such as the price of something.
 Classifiers will tell you which class (or classes) are present in the data.
 For example a system to recognise hand writing from an input image will need to classify the output into one of a set of potential characters.

 ## Machine learning vs Artificial Intelligence